Feyerabend/ABC80/abc802/CPM.md

 with adaptability of MSBASIC.)

 [^chatgpt]: This chapter has been derived from chatting with ChatGPT and other current LLMs.
+We chatted and came to this reasonable conclusion and summary of facts.

 ## References